marl0ny/QM-Simulator-2D/INSTRUCTIONS.md

 - **Mouse Usage Controls** folder.
 Contains widgets that pertain to what is selected in the Mouse dropdown.
 A list of what these widgets do for each of the Mouse dropdown options is shown below:
     - **new Ψ(x, y)**
         - **Fix Init.
 Mom.** checkbox.
 Fix Initial Momentum.
 Instead of using the motion of the mouse to specify the wavefunction's expected initial momentum, use the controls found here instead.
+        - **sigma** slider.
+The new wavefunction is initialized as a Gaussian wavepacket, and this slider controls its standard deviation.
+Note that the sigma value are in texture units, where in these units the width and height of the boundaries are equal to one.
         - **kx** slider.
 Proportional to the initial momentum in the x-direction (if `px` is the x-momentum, then `px = 2*π*kx/Lx`, where `Lx` is the width of the box).
         - **ky** slider.
 Proportional to the initial momentum in the y-direction (if `py` is the y-momentum, then `py = 2*π*ky/Ly`, where `Ly` is the height of the box).
     - **sketch barrier**